2witstudios/PageSpace.Team/docs/3.0-guides-and-tools/adding-page-type.md

 -   `FOLDER`: Displays content as a folder.
 -   `DOCUMENT`: Renders a rich-text editor for documents.
+-   `NOTE`: A line-based editor using Rust/WASM for paper-like note taking.
 -   `DATABASE`: A deprecated page type.
 -   `CHANNEL`: For chat-like communication channels.
 -   `AI_CHAT`: A view for interacting with an AI chat.
--   `NOTE`: Renders a line-addressable, AI-native text editor.

 ## 2. Steps to Add a New Page Type